-Home health care.
-These services provide skilled nursing and related care for patients in their own homes.
+Home healthcare.
+This benefit provides skilled nursing and therapeutic services to patients in their own homes.

 Hospice care.
 These programs provide nursing care and psychological support for terminally ill patients and their families, either on an inpatient basis or in the patient's home.

-These services comprise inpatient and outpatient care for psychiatric conditions and alcohol or drug dependency.
-The coverage usually is more restrictive than that for general medical conditions.
+These services comprise inpatient and outpatient care for psychiatric conditions and alcohol and/or drug dependency.
+Coverage usually is more restrictive than that for general medical conditions.

 Detoxification.
-This treatment involves supervised care by medical personnel that is designed to reduce or eliminate the symptoms of chemical dependency.
-Treatment can occur on an inpatient or an outpatient basis.
+Involves supervised care by medical personnel that is designed to reduce or eliminate the symptoms of chemical dependency.
+Treatment must occur on an inpatient basis.

 Rehabilitation.
-These services are intended to alter the behavior of substance abusers and usually are provided after detoxification is complete.
+Intended to alter the behavior of substance abusers and usually are provided after detoxification is complete.
 Services can be provided on an inpatient or outpatient basis.